alexanderkotsev/gp-ogc-api-features/tg.md

 Metadata Language (M)
 Unique Resource Identifier (M)

-QUESTION: Would a lightweight mapping to OpenAPI i.e. without extensions of OpenAPI terms (terms beginning with ‘x-’ in accordance with the [OpenAPI specs](https://swagger.io/docs/specification/openapi-extensions)) be sufficient?
+OPEN QUESTION: Would a lightweight mapping to OpenAPI i.e. without extensions of OpenAPI terms (terms beginning with ‘x-’ in accordance with the [OpenAPI specs](https://swagger.io/docs/specification/openapi-extensions)) be sufficient?

 ---
 **NOTE**

 Additional metadata elements can be added to an OpenAPI definition through [extensions](https://swagger.io/docs/specification/openapi-extensions/), implemented through the introduction of fields beginning with `x-`.
 However, in order to streamline the implementation of metadata, this document does not propose any INSPIRE-specific extensions.
-# Annex D. Supported languages
+# Annex D. Supported languages  <a name="supported-lang"></a>
 According to [RFC 7231]:

 >   The 406 (Not Acceptable) status code indicates that the target resource does not have a current representation that would be acceptable to the user agent, according to the proactive negotiation header fields received in the request (Section 5.3), and the server is unwilling to supply a default representation.